mairadanielaferrari/bitnami-project/README.md

 ## Getting Started - Item (1)

-In order to accomplish point 1.
+In order to accomplish item 1.
 A Jenkins instance was installed on an EC2 Instance under the following URL:

 http://ec2-18-216-206-98.us-east-2.compute.amazonaws.com:8080